openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

                            Environment variable BB_SERVER_TIMEOUT.
      --no-setscene         Do not run any setscene tasks. sstate will be ignored and everything needed, built.
+     --skip-setscene       Skip setscene tasks if they would be executed.
+Tasks previously restored from sstate will be kept, unlike --no-setscene
      --setscene-only       Only run setscene tasks, don't run any real tasks.
      --remote-server=REMOTE_SERVER
                            Connect to the specified server.